Table of Contents

 - Security.
 It focuses on the potential impact of exploiting a vulnerability on the physical safety of people.
 Some systems have been used directly associated with security, such that an incident in those systems can directly impact people’s safety.

-- Automation.
+- Automatable.
 This metric assesses whether the first four phases of the Cyber Kill Chain (reconnaissance, weaponization, distribution, and exploitation) can be automated and attack multiple targets.

-- Resilience.
+- Recovery.
 This metric measures the resilience of a system and the organization’s ability to recover from an attack.

-- Resources that hostile actors can control by exploiting the vulnerability.
+- Value Density, or resources that hostile actors can control by exploiting the vulnerability.
 The key is to measure whether the vulnerable system has limited resources or, on the contrary, has access to multiple resources.

-- Response effort.
+- Vulnerability Response Effort.
 The actions that need to be taken to respond to a vulnerability and remediate it successfully have different difficulty levels.
 This metric measures how difficult it would be for an organization to mitigate the vulnerability successfully.
 This information helps prioritize vulnerabilities and their remediation.

 6. CVSS v4, the added value of going beyond the assessment of base metrics